Eschatologue/CM_wiki/docs/equipment/adventuring-gear/item.md

 ### Grappling Hook

-Adventuring gear, 20 sp, S.
+Adventuring gear, 20 sp, S-

 As a Utilize action, you can throw the Grappling Hook at a railing, a ledge, or another catch within 50 feet of yourself, and the hook catches on if you succeed on a DC 13 Dexterity (Acrobatics) check.
 If you tied a Rope to the hook, you can then climb it.